Sonny Gray: College career

 As a freshman for the Vanderbilt Commodores baseball team, he began as a relief pitcher, earning four saves before moving to a starter's role late in the season.
-He posted a 4.30 ERA, which he would improve upon in the next two years.
+He posted a 4.30 ERA.
 He was designated as the ace of Vanderbilt's pitching staff in 2010 and 2011.
 In 2010, he went 10–5 with a 3.48 ERA, and led the team in strikeouts (113).
 Gray's junior year was his most successful, as he went 12–4 with a 2.43 ERA and 132 strikeouts.
 He also helped Vanderbilt earn their first-ever College World Series berth, making it to the semifinals and losing to national runner-up Florida.